gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 A client specification statements are:

 1. MAY support mutual TLS connections.
-2. if mutual TLS is not possible, client SHALL communicate with the Authorization Server using TLS.
+2. If mutual TLS is not possible, the client SHALL communicate with the Authorization Server using TLS.
 See Section 16.17 of [@!OIDC] for more information on using TLS.
-3. SHALL authenticate when making requests to the Authentication Server at the `/token` and `/initiate-authorize` endpoint, as described in Section [Client Authentication Methods](#client-auth-methods).
+3. SHALL authenticate when making requests to the Authentication Server at the `/token` and `/initiate-authorize` endpoints, as described in Section [Client Authentication Methods](#client-auth-methods).
 4. SHALL include the `request_uri` parameter as defined in Section 6 of [@!OIDC] in the authentication request;
-5. SHALL additionally send duplicates of the parameters/values using the OAuth 2.0 request syntax where required by the OAuth specification.
+5. SHALL additionally send duplicates of the parameters/values using the OAuth 2.0 request syntax, where required by the OAuth specification.
-6. SHALL use the initiate authorize endpoint before call the authentication request, as described in section [Initiate Authorization Endpoint](#init-auth-endpoint) of this specification.
+6. SHALL use the initiate authorize endpoint before calling the authentication request, as described in section [Initiate Authorization Endpoint](#init-auth-endpoint) of this specification.
-7. SHALL sign the JWT request object sent to initiate authorize endpoint, as described in Section 6.1. of [@!OIDC].
+7. SHALL sign the JWT request object that is sent to the initiate authorize endpoint, as described in Section 6.1. of [@!OIDC].
 8. SHALL NOT use `none` algorithm in JWT.
-9. SHALL require and validate JWS signed ID Token be returned from token endpoint.
+9. SHALL require and validate the JWS signed ID Token to be returned from token endpoint.
 10. SHALL include the `nonce` parameter in authentication request, as described in in Section 3.1.2.1 of [@!OIDC],
 11. Is RECOMMENDED to include the `state` parameters in authentication request, as described in Section _3.1.2.1_ of [@!OIDC],
 12. SHALL use as preferred method for request claims the `claims` parameter inside the JWT request Object as described in section 5.5. of [@!OIDC]